-PRICING: Prices, except as noted, include shipping in the continental USA.
+PRICING.
+Prices, except as noted, include shipping in the continental USA.
 The minimum order is \$10.
 A \$2 service charge will be added to orders of less than \$10.
 Prices are subject to change as our costs change.
 WE RESERVE THE RIGHT TO MAKE PRICE CHANGES WITHOUT NOTICE.

-ORDERING: Please use the ORDER FORM provided and include part number, quanare a subscriber.
+ORDERING: Please use the ORDER FORM provided and include part number, quantity and price.
+Please print clearly and include your Magic Number if you are a subscriber.
 Please include a ZIP code in your address.
 The ORDER FORM is designed to help us quickly and accurately process your order.
 We reserve the right to refuse mail orders not made using the ORDER FORM or orders under the \$10 minimum.

-TELEPHONE ORDERS: Telephone orders are welcome between the hours Orders for parts are to be made on the ORDER FORM provided.
+TELEPHONE ORDERS.
+Telephone orders are welcome between the hours of 9:00 a.m. and 4:00 p.m.
+EST, Monday-Friday.
+Orders for parts are to be made on the ORDER FORM provided.
 Payment for telephone orders is by MC/VISA only.
-Our TELEPHONE ORDER NUMBER IS (603) 924-6371 or 924-6526.
-Our answering machine for MC/VISA orders during non-business hours is (603) 924-6371.
+Our TELEPHONE ORDER NUMBER IS (603) 924-6371 or 924-6526, Our answering machine for MC/VISA orders during non-business hours is (603) 924-6371.
 FAX: (603) 924-9467 (24 hours).

 PAYMENT: All remittances MUST BE IN US FUNDS.
-Payment for telephone orders by MC/VISA, money order, cashier's check or personal check.
+Payment for telephone orders may be made by MasterCard or VISA.
+Mail order payment may be made by MC/VISA, money order, cashier's check or personal check.
 If payment is made by personal check, allow up to two weeks for check clearance before your order is shipped.
 Should a check be returned for any reason, there will be a \$10 service charge.

-SHIPPING: UNLESS NOTED, FREIGHT IS PREPAID BY OLD COLONY.
-All orders shipped USPS first class mail or by UPS.
-Allow two to three weeks for delivery.
-Include appropriate funds for special handling (UPS next day or second day).
+PING.
+UNLESS NOTED, FREIGHT IS PREPAID BY OLD COLONY.
+All orders shipped USPS first class mall or by UPS.
+Allow two to three weeks for delivery. include appropriate funds for special handling (UPS next day or second day).
 UPS requires a street address.
 If you cannot receive UPS delivery, please include an extra \$2 for insured service via Parcel Post.
 We cannot accept responsibility for safety or delivery of uninsured Parcel Post shipments.
-Absolutely ne COD shipments.
+Absolutely no COD shipments collect taxes for the state from the purchaser.
+We regret to inform our customers that we will not sell software to anyone from Connecticut, as it will prove to be too costly and burdensome.

 BOOKS, RECORDINGS, The shipping/handling charge is \$2.00 (Canada: \$4.50), plus 75¢ each additional item.
 No returns.

-CDS, and SOFTWARE: According to the Connecticut Dept. of Revenue Services, Regulation #27, Section 12-426-27, in order to sell software to residents of Connecticut, we must register with the department as well as collect taxes for the state from the purchaser.
-We regret to inform our customers that we will not sell software to anyone from Connecticut, as it will prove to be too costly and burdensome.
+The shipping/handling charge is \$2.00 (Canada: CDs, and SOFTWARE.
+According to the Connecticut Dept. of Revenue Services, Regulation #27, Section 12-426-27, in order to sell software to residents of Connecticut, we must register with the department as well as

-OVERSEAS ORDERS: For orders to be shipped outside North America, add 20% to the total order to cover shipping.
+RSEAS ORDERS: For orders to be shipped outside North America, add to the total order to cover shipping.

-DISCOUNTS: BOOKS, KITS, BOARDS, POTS, CDs, SOFTWARE, and SUBSCRIP-DISCOUNTS: TIONS are not subject to discount.
-Items identified as qualifying for discount are discounted according to the following schedule: 10% on orders \$25 to \$75 and 15% on orders greater than \$75.
+BOOKS, KITS, BOARDS, POTS, CDs, SOFTWARE, and SUBSCRIP-TIONS are not subject to discount.
+Items identified as qualifying for discount are discounted according to the following schedule: 10% on orders \$25 to \$75 and 15% on orders greater than \$75,